wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-List.md

 - [Dgraph #Project#](https://dgraph.io/): Dgraph is a horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads.

-# Datawarehouse

-## OLAP

-- [2016-ClickHouse #Project#](https://clickhouse.yandex/): ClickHouse is an open source column-oriented database management system capable of real time generation of analytical data reports using SQL queries.

-- [2017-Druid #Project#](http://druid.io/): Apache Druid (incubating) is a high performance analytics data store for event-driven data.

-- [Pinot #Project#](https://github.com/linkedin/pinot): Pinot is a realtime distributed OLAP datastore, which is used at LinkedIn to deliver scalable real time analytics with low latency.

-## Query Engine

-- [Presto #Project#](https://prestodb.io/): Presto is an open source distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes.

 # TimeSeries

 - [2013-InfluxDB #Project#](https://github.com/influxdata/influxdb): InfluxDB is an open source time series database with no external dependencies.
 It's useful for recording metrics, events, and performing analytics.